Kinetic

 UX & UI Designer, small product agency (Exit Interview Quote)

-Talk to your customers every day
+Talk to your customers—

 Listening to our customers was where I could uncover critical challenges that they were facing with our product.
 From the very beginning, I prioritized having a conversation with someone using our product every day.
 During those interviews, I realized that your angriest customers are often your biggest advocates once you validate their feelings and respond to their feedback.

-Develop resilance & grit from change
+Develop resilience & grit

-Be fearless and ship
+Be fearless and ship—